Edit

 Avoid redundant criteria

 Ensure that you aren't using redundant criteria in your rule.
-For example, instead of using a rule like this:
+For example, don't use a rule like this one:

 • user.city -eq "Lagos" or user.city -startswith "Lag"

-It's better to use a rule like this:
+It's better to use a rule like this example:

 • user.city -startswith "Lag"